Growing neem trees is not hard. The neem tree is very hardy and fast growing.

 I have never tried to raise seeds in pots, I just put them straight into the ground and they do fine anywhere.
 However, I see no problem with raising them in pots.
 Any standard mix, supplemented with a balanced fertilizer, should do.

 Neem trees develop a very deep and strong tap root.
 Leaving them in pots or polythene bags for too long will lead to stunted and distorted roots, and it is also very easy to damage roots when the tree is planted out.
-So if you start them in pots, get them out in the garden as soon as they are big enough.
+So if you start them in pots, get them out in the ground as soon as possible.

 Neem trees grow slowly during their first year, but they reach maturity fast.
 You can expect to harvest your first neem fruit after three to five years.
 It takes about ten years for a neem tree to get to full production.
 After that it will produce 30 to 50 kg of fruit a year.
 A neem tree can be expected to live 150 to 200 years.